rmagick/rmagick/CONTRIBUTING.md

 Priorities
 ----------

-1. Green build of the gem on all operating systems.
-You can see the current build state on [the project page at Travis CI](https://travis-ci.org/rmagick/rmagick).
-You are welcome to improve it.
-2. [Open issues](https://github.com/rmagick/rmagick/issues).
+1. [Open issues][open-issues].
 You are welcome to reproduce them, report current state, suggest solutions, open pull requests with fixes.
 If you don't know where to start, sort issues by least recently updated.
-You can also [subscribe to receive random issues by email](http://www.codetriage.com/rmagick/rmagick).
+You can also [subscribe to receive random issues by email][codetriage].

-3. [CodeClimate Issues](https://codeclimate.com/github/rmagick/rmagick/issues).
-You can install [CodeClimate Browser Extension](https://docs.codeclimate.com/docs/browser-extension) to see them right on GitHub.
+2. [CodeClimate Issues][codeclimate-issues].
+You can install [CodeClimate Browser Extension][codeclimate-extension] to see them right on GitHub.

 Testing